Measuring Learning Effectiveness

 One of the main benefits of training evaluations is pinpointing shortcomings and areas for improvement.
 What was missing?
 What was irrelevant?
 Should we restructure the format?

 From the content to the planning and tools used to deliver the courses, slight tweaks can improve results.
 Moreover, with the fast-paced world of technology, ideas can quickly become out-of-date.
-And so, it needs updating.
+And so it needs updating.
 All examples of training evaluations must provide recommendations on improving or updating your course.

 For example:

 No matter the type of training course, you should always include one question in any examples of training evaluations you use.
 “What are you – the learner – going to do with this new training?”
+No matter what training evaluation methods you use, this should be a standard question.

 A focus of most organizations is the efficient use of their resources.
-And if used correctly, one of the benefits of training evaluations can be to enhance that.
+And if used correctly, one of the benefits of training evaluation methods can be to enhance that.
 No one wants to continue offering a course that isn’t meeting expectations.
 So, find a way to improve it or stop running it.
 And divert those resources to areas that have a more beneficial outcome.

-Often people are more willing to provide feedback if the time required to complete training evaluations isn’t extensive.
-Also, if participants understand there is a genuine interest in receiving their feedback and know why giving it is essential.
-It’s much more likely they will take the time to complete it.
+Often, people are more willing to provide feedback if the time required to complete training evaluations isn’t extensive.
+Also, examples of training evaluations where participants understand why giving feedback is essential result in increased responses.

-Below we discuss five very different examples of training evaluations.
-Each of these provides insights on how to develop different training evaluations.
-Our first example is training employees in a retail setting on new products.
+Below, we discuss five very different examples of training evaluations.
+Each of these provides insights on how to develop various training evaluations.
+In addition, we provide a training evaluation template for three of the types of evaluations discussed below.

 It consists of 4 levels of training evaluation described below.